idevelopment/voicetank/readme.md

 ## Build your roadmap with real data

 ### Prioritize the features that matter
-Define your roadmap with data science and statistical significance, using metrics like revenue and customer satisfaction instead of vote counts
+Define your roadmap with data science and statistical significance.

 ###Validate your own ideas

-See how your products plans stack up against user-generated ideas and customer feedback with our SmartVote™ technology
+See how your products plans stack up against user-generated ideas and customer feedback.

 ###Build the business case